zarrinmonirzadeh/diabetes-ai-ml-digital-twin/README.md

 ## ⭐ Final Note

-This work advances the paradigm from predictive AI to decision-aware AI, integrating machine learning with causal inference and simulation to enable intervention-driven analysis and personalized decision support in healthcare.
+This work advances the paradigm from predictive AI to **decision-aware AI**, integrating machine learning with causal inference and simulation to enable **intervention-driven analysis and personalized decision support** in healthcare systems.